Skip to main content

 Tap “Manage tokens” to bring up the list of tokens currently available on Best Wallet.

-On the "Manage tokens" page, you can search by address, name, or ticker to find the cryptocurrency you want to add to your homescreen token list.
+On the "Manage tokens" page, you can search by name, ticker, or even contract address to find the cryptocurrency you want to add to your home screen token list.

 If it is already available in Best Wallet, all you need to do is toggle it on.